 A recurring theme of my posts here has been the complexities of modern family arrangements.
-Only last month I wrote here about family law and the ‘non-conventional’ family, in relation to the Re B case.

 The family arrangements in the recent Court of Appeal case Re M (Child) were at least equally complicated and unconventional as in Re B. I will attempt to summarise them as follows: